 WHY MOSS AINT JUST MOSS

-Biophilia is becoming more common within the built environment as designers and architects are including more ‘green and nature’ within their designs.
+Biophilia has become more understood and more common within the built environment as designers and architects are including more ‘green and nature’ within their designs.
 People not only want to be around nature due to its aesthetics, but because it actually makes them feel better.
 When people feel better, they tend to be more positive, less negative and angry, and less sick and unwell.

 Plants in an office environment have been proven by UTS studies to have psychological effects and it is believed that this is the same as the biophilic effect of having a moss wall.
 Having staff who are more productive, taking less sick days and enjoying their workspace is a massive advantage for employers.
 Think of a mundane, old fashioned office with no plants or view, compared to an office with a Moss Wall at the reception and plants around the office.
 Where would you rather work?

-These walls require no maintenance and will last many years.
-With most new office designs and fit outs lasting an average of 7 years, they are the perfect indoor greenery.
-They offer a sensation of tranquility and expansiveness and take up virtually no space.
+These walls require almost no maintenance and will last many years.
+With most new office designs and fit outs being renewed on average every 7 years, moss is the perfect indoor greenery and will easily last the distance.
+They offer a sensation of tranquillity and expansiveness and take up virtually no space.

 The preserved moss is cool to touch giving an additional biophilic sensation.
-Although not proven yet, there is testing being carried out to determine if there are any other positive effects of the moss.
+While still not proven , there is testing being carried out to determine if there are any other positive effects of the moss and some are claiming moss panels can absorb toxins from the air.
 Why does it stay cool to touch?
 How does it remain so soft?
 Perhaps the moss is drawing in moisture (with carbon dioxide) and cleaning the air along with the plants in the office.
-Time will tell, and we will keep you posted on these results.

 In addition to this with the cost of real estate rising, meaning less and less space, it is obvious that urban planners and designers will look for alternatives with planting and decorating the interior vertically as the most convenient alternative.